xBaank/simpleJson/Readme.md

 ## Serialization

-With the json created via dsl, you can serialize it to a string.
+With the json created via DSL, you can serialize it to a string.

 You can serialize JsonNode to String